 This CLE webinar will analyze the legal pitfalls for securities issuers who utilize unregistered "finders" to solicit investors, the SEC's restrictive position on permissible activities of finders, activities that require broker-dealer registration, and SEC regulatory actions regarding unregistered broker-dealers.
 The panel will also discuss the SEC's focus on broker-dealer issues in the private fund market, the ICO market, as well as the online crowdfunding portal space, and recent enforcement actions.

 - Securities laws applicable to activities of unregistered broker-dealers

 - Broker-dealer issues arising in the operation of online crowdfunding portals as well as websites involved in the offerings of digital assets

 - JOBS Act exemption from broker-dealer registration in Rule 506 offerings

-- SEC and FINRA regulatory guidance and enforcement actions
+- Regulatory guidance and enforcement actions

 - SEC OCIE examination of broker-dealer issues in activities of private investment funds

 - State rules related to finders and M&A brokers

 The panel will review these and other key issues:

 - What activities require broker-dealer registration with the SEC and FINRA?